Editing biology to understand life

 Overview

-Our work is supported by DARPA, the NIH Director's Early Independence Award, the National Institute on Aging, NIGMS, Dipanjan and Shashikala Deb, the Curci Foundation, Emergent Ventures, and the Rainwater Foundation.
+Our work has been supported by the Arc Institute, Vinod Khosla, Sam Altman, DARPA, the NIH Director's Early Independence Award, the National Institute on Aging, NIGMS, Dipanjan and Shashikala Deb, the Curci Foundation, Emergent Ventures, and the Rainwater Foundation.

 Our lab is physically located at the Arc Institute in Stanford Research Park and the Innovative Genomics Institute at UC Berkeley, and additionally affiliated with the California Institute for Quantitative Biosciences (QB3), Berkeley Stem Cell Center, UC Berkeley-UCSF Graduate Program in Bioengineering, Center for Computational Biology and CCB PhD Program, and Biophysics Graduate Program.